legacymachine/node-red-contrib-shuttlexpress/README.md

 Node-RED node for Contour Design's USB ShuttleXpress input device, built around [node-hid](https://github.com/node-hid/node-hid) and [usb-detection](https://github.com/MadLittleMods/node-usb-detection).

+This node was created as a physical control option for a [Grbl](https://www.grbl.org/) based CNC controlled machine but can be used generically for other user defined needs.

 ## Install

 Either use the Editor -> Menu -> Manage Palette -> Install option, or run the following command in your Node-RED user directory (typically ~/.node-red).